user profile avatar

 Bio

 My name is Anita, and I am a first-generation, diligent, and dependable college junior studying Computer Science at the Georgia Institute of Technology.
 During my first two years, I have achieved Faculty Honors and made the Dean’s List three times for academic excellence.
 I am an active member of the National Society of Black Engineers (NSBE), where I engage in networking, professional development, and initiatives to promote diversity in STEM fields.
 In high school, I graduated with a 4.14 GPA and earned honors such as Calculus Student of the Year.
 I was deeply involved in community service and leadership as the former Vice President of the National Beta Club and a member of the National Honor Society.
 These experiences instilled in me a strong work ethic and a passion for giving back to the community.
-My career goals are to enhance my professional knowledge, creativity, and technical skills while contributing to innovative solutions in technology as a woman of color.
-Personally, I am committed to self-improvement and striving toward my healthiest potential as I grow both academically and as an individual.
+My career goals are to enhance my professional knowledge, creativity, and technical skills while contributing to innovative solutions in technology as an immigrant woman of color.
+However, personally, I am committed to self-improvement and striving toward my healthiest potential in both academics and as an individual.

 Education